-Do you experience discomfort or ache around the circumference of your elbow?
+Do you experience discomfort or aches around the circumference of your elbow?

-Is it bothering you while trying to use your wrists, grip objects, or during activities like tennis or weight training?
-It can be frustrating painful and limiting.
+Is it bothering you while using your wrists or grip objects or during activities like tennis or weight training?
+It can be frustrating, painful, and limiting.

-Today we’re going to go through the 5 simplest exercise for tennis elbow also known as lateral epicondyle pain and lateral epicondylitis.
+Today, we will go through the five simplest exercises for tennis elbow, also known as lateral epicondyle pain and lateral epicondylitis.

-Typically individuals will experience symptoms such as pain on the lateral portion of the elbow while performing activities they use their hand wrist and forearm.
+Typically, individuals will experience symptoms such as pain on the lateral portion of the elbow while performing activities in which they use their hand, wrist, and forearm.
 Tennis elbow is the most common cause of elbow pain, affecting about one to three percent of the general population.

-It’s more common though in certain populations such as manual labor, professions affecting about 7.4 percent of industrial workers and up to 50 percent of tennis players will experience it.
-You may have pain at rest however most complaints are usually that it gets worse with activities that challenge the various structures at the lateral elbow.
+It’s more common in certain populations, such as manual labor, professions affecting about 7.4 percent of industrial workers, and up to 50 percent of tennis players will experience it.
+You may have pain at rest; however, most complaints are usually that it worsens with activities that challenge the various structures at the lateral elbow.

 1. 5 Simplest Exercises for Tennis Elbow

-Today we’re going to be reviewing the five best evidence-based supported exercises for tennis.
+Today, we’re going to review the five best evidence-based supported exercises for tennis.

 So, let’s get into it……